Raiz Invest Super

 RELEASE OF SUPERANNUATION DUE TO TERMINAL ILLNESS

 You can access your super early if you are diagnosed with a terminal medical condition.
 You must provide two medical practitioner certificates (including a specialist in the particular field) that you are likely to die within 24 months from the date of the certification to gain unrestricted tax-free access to your superannuation balance.
-It should be noted that the terminal illness definitions in the insurance policy may not align with the SIS regulations for a condition of release.
+It should be noted that the terminal illness definitions in the insurance policy may not align with the definitions in the SIS regulations for a condition of release.

 PORTABILITY OF BENEFITS